-In 2016, at the ripe old age of 58, I was diagnosed with Autism Spectrum Disorder.
+And guess what, at the ripe old age of 58, he diagnosed me with Autism Spectrum Disorder.

 Before the ASD diagnose, as you just read, I had been told my challenges with isolation, anxiety, depression, bi-polar, abuse, alcoholism, unwanted habits and behaviors – and the excruciating sense of loneliness – was due to PTSD from old trauma.
 This can still be true!

-In addition, I have been free from drugs and alcohol for more than 27 years.
+In addition, I have been free from drugs, alcohol, and any mood -altering drugs for more than 30 years.

 Because of my diagnosis and my experience in recovery, I now have a keen understanding of how it feels to be clean and sober…and still not fit in…because of Social Blindness from Autism and PTS.